What is 3D Printing? How does a 3D Printer work? We explain in detail this amazing futuristic technology.

 Why 3D Printing?

 3D printing technology is a paradigm-shifting approach to how we perceive and handle the manufacturing process.
 As such 3D printing holds tremendous potential to reshape the manufacturing process.
 Among its numerous benefits, the first is its extreme flexibility.
 A 3D printer can print a solid object using plastics or flexible objects using a combination of plastic and rubber powder.
 Moreover, it can also print industry-grade extremely strong objects using metallic powder and carbon fiber.
-Another advantage of 3D printings is its accuracy.
+Another advantage of 3D printing is its accuracy.
 Machine control process combined with computer-aided design produces a 3D model with extreme precision and accuracy, making it a promising tool to employ in prototyping, modeling healthcare machinery parts, and industrial manufacturing.

 3D Printing: A Growing Industry